econ-ark/DynX/README.md

-# Dyn-X: Functional Recursion Using Graphs
+# Dyn-X: Modular Dynamic Programming Using Graphs

 ⚠️ **Experimental Development Build** – APIs and documentation are incomplete.⚠️